 These drugs work by blocking the enzyme that your liver needs to produce cholesterol.
 Although Lipitor has limited effect on HDL (good) cholesterol, it does succeed in lowering your LDL levels.
 However, this comes at a price because there are literally hundreds of potential adverse reactions to this medication…some of which can be quite serious.

-What are the side effects of Lipitor?
+What are the potential Lipitor side effects?

 In addition to those common to most prescription medications such as headaches, nausea and fever, other problems with Lipitor can be much more debilitating.